fxhash/fxhash-website/src/doc/community/curation.md

 ## Curate Generative Tokens

 The most straightforward way to promote content is to curate a selection of Generative Tokens.
-As projects are at the root of the plateform, displaying some subset of the whole works seems to be a necessary way to curate content.
+As projects are at the root of the platform, displaying some subset of the whole works seems to be a necessary way to curate content.

 ## Curate Iterations